- Select your profile picture.

 - Make sure your notification sounds are on.

 - If you are in Do Not Disturb mode, you will not receive chat notifications by default.
-You can change that behavior by selecting your profile picture, then in Settings, tap Notifications, select Show chat notifications while Do Not Disturb is on.
+You can change that behavior by selecting your profile picture, then in Settings, tap Notifications, then turn Show chat notifications on or off.

 - Verify that you haven't turned Skype notifications off from your device settings.
 Settings are managed differently depending on the device.
 If you’re not sure how to check your device settings, you may need to check the manufacturer’s website.